-- a.
-Ensure effective integration within and between developments and existing areas, including in relation to public open space networks, infrastructure and movement networks. - b.
-Ensure that the boundaries between new and existing developments are, where appropriate, managed to avoid or mitigate adverse effects. - Avoid significant adverse effects and remedy or mitigate other adverse effects on existing businesses, rural activities or infrastructure.
+- Ensure effective integration within and between developments and existing areas, including in relation to public open space networks, infrastructure and movement networks. - Ensure that the boundaries between new and existing developments are, where appropriate, managed to avoid or mitigate adverse effects. - Avoid significant adverse effects and remedy or mitigate other adverse effects on existing businesses, rural activities or infrastructure.

-14.2.-58.7 Policy - Ngā kaupapa / protection and enhancement of sites, values and other taonga of significance to tangata whenua a.
+14.2.
+58.7 Policy Ngā kaupapa / protection and enhancement of sites, values and other taonga of significance to tangata whenua a.
 Ensure:

-- protection of Sites of Ngāi Tahu Cultural Significance identified in Schedule 9.5.6.1, and recognition of other Sites of Ngāi Tahu Cultural Significance identified in Appendix 9.5.6 using culturally appropriate methods; - ii. identification and utilisation of opportunities to enhance sites, values and other taonga of cultural significance to Ngāi Tahu; and - iii. protection of the relationship of tangata whenua with freshwater, including cultural wellbeing and customary use opportunities.
+- i. protection of Sites of Ngāi Tahu Cultural Significance identified in Schedule 9.5.6.1, and recognition of other Sites of Ngāi Tahu Cultural Significance identified in Appendix 9.5.6 using culturally appropriate methods; - ii. identification and utilisation of opportunities to enhance sites, values and other taonga of cultural significance to Ngāi Tahu; and - iii. protection of the relationship of tangata whenua with freshwater, including cultural wellbeing and customary use opportunities.

-14.2.69 Objective - Non-residential activities
+14A.2.68 Objective - Non-residential activities

-- a.
-Residential activities remain the dominant activity in residential zones, whilst also recognising the need to: - provide for community facilities and home occupations which by their nature and character typically need to be located in residential zones; and - ii. provide for visitor accommodation in accordance with Objective 14.2.911 and Policies 14.2.911.1 to 14.2.911.4; and - iii. restrict other non-residential activities, unless the activity has a strategic or operational need to locate within a residential zone or is existing guest accommodation on defined sites.
+- Residential activities remain the dominant activity in residential zones, whilst also recognising the need to: - provide for community facilities and home occupations which by their nature and character typically need to be located in residential zones; - provide for visitor accommodation in accordance with Objective 14A.2.910 and Policies 14A.2.910.1 to 14A.2.910.4; and - iii. restrict other non-residential activities, unless the activity has a strategic or operational need to locate within a residential zone.